keonsam/OECS-Covid-Tracker/README.md

 ## Description

-React app build using Worldometers Covid-19 API in under 24 hours.
-[Github pages link here](https://keonsam.github.io/OECS-Covid-Tracker/).
-Main force of this was accessibility.
-Built within a 24 hours time period.
+A Covid-19 data app for the OECS built using react ecosystem on the [Worldometers Covid-19 API](https://disease.sh/docs/#/) in under 24 hours.
+The main focus of this was around accessibility and usability.
+[See live preview here](https://keonsam.github.io/OECS-Covid-Tracker/)

 ### `yarn start`